 In addition to teaching privately, Moser is currently on the faculty at the Vermont College of Fine Arts, where she teaches in the MFA program for music composition.
 She also teaches composition and performance in the jazz program at the New School.
 She earned a master’s degree in jazz piano from the Manhattan School of Music, where she studied with Harold Danko and Jaki Byard.

 In her career, Moser has won dozens of grants and awards, including fellowships to the MacDowell Colony and the Millay Arts Colony.
-Local 802’s Bob Pawlo recently sat down with Diane Moser to hear about her journey in music.
+Local 802’s Bob Pawlo sat down with Diane Moser in 2019 to hear about her journey in music.

 Bob Pawlo: Let me start with my usual opening question, because it opens so many doors.
 How did your path in music begin?